Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 produce the same outcome.
 Even the smallest discrepancy between two running nodes would lead to different block hashes, violating consensus about the results.

-Charging appropriately for each opcode is also critical in order to prevent abuse.
-Opcodes which are underpriced can allow spam, allowing attackers to force the network to do more work than are paid for by fees, or even outright DoS.

 ---